sgoveas/baremetal-qe-infra/images/fcos-base-image/README.md

 managed by rpm-ostree through a three-way merge, and any files modified by the user will not be updated by rpm-ostree when the OS is updated.

+The directories `/etc` and `/var` are mounted as read-write which lets users write and modify files.

+The directory `/etc` may be changed by deployments, but will not override user made changes.

+The content under `/var` is left untouched by rpm-ostree when applying upgrades or rollbacks, don't use it to store Container image files.